MatzoMT/cs1302-arcade/README.md

    common response to a recurring problem that is usually ineffective and risks being highly counterproductive.

-   The reccommended strategy is to add all those variables to your `Application` subclass as instance variables, then create getters / setters and higher level methods that interact with groups of variables in a controlled way.
+   The recommended strategy is to add all those variables to your `Application` subclass as instance variables, then create getters / setters and higher level methods that interact with groups of variables in a controlled way.
 This will make the application object easier to work with, promote encapsulation, and help enforce self-governance of the object.